 Last Updated: Apr 16, 1996

-This bill was introduced on April 16, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 16, 1996, in a previous session of Congress, but it did not receive a vote.

 Apr 16, 1996

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.